JeanChristophe1348/Elements-of-ai-project/README.md

+#My AI Idea

+AI Project: Smart Routing of HR and Payroll Requests

+The idea of this project is to build an AI system that helps public administration HR services automatically classify requests related to payroll, family situation, allowances, taxation, and administrative follow-up.

 ## Summary
 The idea of this project is to build an AI system that helps public administration offices classify incoming emails automatically and send them to the correct department.